-When filing a complaint, it is very important that all documentation and other evidence associated with the complaint (e.g., Department of Public Safety reports, police reports, or witness statements) be included with the standard complaint form and submitted to the Office of Student Rights and Responsibilities.
+When filing a complaint, it is very important that all documentation and other evidence associated with the complaint (e.g., Department of Public Safety reports, police reports, or witness statements) be included with the standard complaint form and submitted to the Office of Community Standards.
 More than one complaint can be filed regarding the same incident.

-Once a complaint is submitted, the Office of Student Rights and Responsibilities will process it through the Student Conduct System.
+Once a complaint is submitted, the Office of Community Standards will process it through the Student Conduct System.

 Yes.
 Syracuse University considers student leaders to be those that hold positional offices in organizations (i.e., president, vice president, secretary, treasurer, recruitment chair) or those that influence the behaviors and decisions of an organization (i.e., unofficial membership coordinator or event planner).
 Students who fit into this definition of student leaders have specific obligations when it related to the health and safety other individuals.
 More specifically, for student leaders, failure to intervene or notify the University when a student knows of a situation that threatens the health and safety of another individual or the campus community is a violation of the Code of Student Conduct.

-Review the letter that was sent to you by the Office of Student Rights and Responsibilities that states the date and time of your meeting.
-If you are unable to attend, or anticipate being late, it is imperative that you call the Office of Student Rights and Responsibilities at 315.443.3728 to reschedule.
+Review the letter that was sent to you by the Office of Community Standards that states the date and time of your meeting.
+If you are unable to attend, or anticipate being late, it is imperative that you call the Office of Community Standards at 315.443.3728 to reschedule.
 Failure to attend this meeting during the scheduled time without prior notice may result in a decision being rendered in your absence.